-The label "Final" expresses the nature of this plan submittal.
-The Final Plans will be complete.
+Plans for the Final Check submittal shall be complete.
 All suggestions need to have been addressed in some form by the time Final Plans are submitted.
-All comments which have been made by BLP on previous submittals are made to improve the plans by suggesting changes, or requiring changes.
-If corrections are not made, the review process is not efficient nor is it effective.
-All required corrections must be made by the Final Check Plan stage.
-Any suggestions made by BLP need to be addressed.
-Suggestions and comments by our office do not override design decisions made by the designer or the owner, but the reasoning behind the designer's or owner's choice to disregard the suggestions needs to be communicated.
-Without communicating the reasoning behind dismissing a suggestion, the reviewer is left to wonder if the suggestion was overlooked or simply ignored.
+All comments which have been made by BLP on previous submittals are made to improve the plans by suggesting or requiring changes.
+Suggestions and comments by BLP do not override design decisions made by the designer or the owner.
+The designer's or owner's choice to disregard BLP markups needs to be approved prior to subsequent plan submittal.
+The designer needs to communicate the reasoning behind dismissing a markup.

-As major portions of the plans have been reviewed, the reviewer will often focus on suggested corrections, or newly added details or sheets.
+As major portions of the plans are reviewed, the reviewer will often focus on suggested corrections, or newly added details or sheets.
 As the plans progress, if a detail has been reviewed and is in no need of modifying, that detail typically receives only a cursory review on successive submittals.
-Since this occurs to speed along the review process, the designer should make no changes to details which have not been highlighted as needing corrected between Office Check submittal and Final Check submittal without drawing attention to those changes.
-Explain the modification, addition, or deletion to the project manager, email the reviewer, or highlight the modifications on the plan sheets in some manner to draw attention to the added detail, or minor modification of a note, dimension, or something similar.
-By Final Plan submittal, the reviewer is primarily looking for corrections taking place from what was suggested on the Office Check plans.
-Draw attention to any elective changes made by the designer which the reviewer did not suggest on the Field Check, or Office Check plan sheets.
+The designer should not change details after Office Check submittal without drawing attention about those changes to the reviewer by explaining the modification, addition, or deletion to the project manager.
+An email should be sent to the reviewer highlighting the modifications to the plan sheets.